 Please report bugs on the main Project Unification announcement thread on the forums.
 My goal is to, hopefully, fix them all in time.

 How often will you update Project Unification?

-I have a full time professional job (outside of the tech industry) and am a part time college student at a state university.
+I have a full time professional job (outside of the tech industry) and am a part time college student.
 Therefore, unfortunately, I can only work on Project Unification during my free time, which is very limited.
 It may be weeks/months before updates come out.
 (This is why I hope that I chose a database type that the community can contribute to and work on themselves for their needs whenever they want to.)
 Just because there haven’t been updates in a while does not mean the project is “dead”.
 Most of the updates will come between college semesters.
 (So, summer breaks, winter break, spring break.)
 I attend college during the summer semester as well, so that won’t be a super productive time for the project either except during the weeks leading into the summer semester and out of it.